aferikoglou/MlabKubeClusterSetup/kubernetes/README.md

 ```

 ## Adding new nodes in your cluster:
-In order to join more nodes in the cluster just run the join command you saved before as a root user in the new node
+In order to join more nodes in the cluster you have to repeat the first 3 steps on the new node and then run the join command you saved before as a root user in the new node

 ## A couple useful aliases I like to use for kubectl:
 ```bash